 NOTE: Although 52 samples were taken in both BEFORE and AFTER, the pairs are not matched due to different parts being assessed and being a destructive study.
-Had the assessment been done using the same parts and non-destructive parts then the paired t test could be used.
+Had the assessment been done using the same parts and non-destructive parts then the paired t test should be used.

 Null hypothesis Ho: Mean BEFORE = Mean AFTER